-The reasoning is the same – the illness is overused simply because of the availability of anti-depressants.
-There are situation (for example, with people that have increased activity in the frontal lobe) when these drugs don’t work at all.
+The reasoning is the same – the diagnosis is overused simply because of the availability of anti-depressants.
+There are situations (for example, with people that have increased activity in the frontal lobe) when these drugs don’t work at all.

-Kagan’s suggestion is very simple- instead of putting a child or a young person on drugs; psychologist should work on defining the reasons that cause sadness and anxiety.
+Kagan’s suggestion is very simple- instead of putting a child or a young person on drugs; psychologists should work on defining the reasons that cause sadness and anxiety.

-More important that symptom analysis is definition of causes: there are people that have chronic forms of depression, and people that are vulnerable only in particular situations.
+More important than symptom analysis is the definition of causes: there are people that have chronic forms of depression, and people that are vulnerable only in particular situations.

-This psychological practice of diagnosing someone only based of symptoms opens the door for many new illnesses, such as the bipolar disorder.
+This practice of diagnosing someone only on the basis on symptoms opens the door for many new illnesses, such as the bipolar disorder.

 That is why today we have more than a million Americans under the age of 19 defined as bipolar.
-Psychologists have started classifying every child with changes in temper as mentally ill, and again, pharmaceutical companies immediately accepted the novelty.
-New drugs were ion the way.
+Psychologists have started classifying every child with changes in temper as mentally ill, and again, pharmaceutical companies immediately accept the novelty and new drugs are on the way.

 The pattern cannot remain unnoticed.
 A trend appears and starts to spread very fast, without many rational explanations for that.